-Most people may know Android as a mobile operating system, but it has taken over set-top boxes as well.
-For streaming purposes, Android TV boxes abound.
-These home media streamers provide an Android ecosystem for entertainment needs.
-Find out which option is the best Android TV box on the planet!
+Most people know Android as a mobile operating system, but it has taken over set-top boxes as well.
+Android TV boxes for streaming purposes abound.

 What Is an Android TV Box?